iPhone & IPad USERS: LONG PRESS ON THE MENU FOR DROP-DOWN OPTIONS

 What Does "Fandom" Mean?

-• A "fandom" is a fan-based community with a specific interest such Doctor Who or Harry Potter.
+• A "fandom" is a fan-based community with a specific interest such as Doctor Who, Harry Potter, or Pokémon.

 Who designs the patterns?